Eaglecrest High School: Demographics

-31.5% of the students were eligible for free or reduced lunch.
+29.7% of the students were eligible for free or reduced lunch.

 Athletics

-The Eaglecrest Raptors compete in the Centennial League along with the Smoky Hill Buffaloes, Overland Trailblazers, Arapahoe Warriors, Cherry Creek Bruins, Cherokee Trail Cougars, Mullen Mustangs, and Grandview Wolves.
+The Eaglecrest Raptors compete in the Centennial League along with the Arapahoe Warriors, Cherry Creek Bruins, Cherokee Trail Cougars, Grandview Wolves, Mullen Mustangs, Overland Trailblazers, and Smoky Hill Buffaloes.

 Eaglecrest has won a total of 15 State Championships since 1991, the latest of which was the title for Basketball in 2018.